-While researching Watnall Hall's Rolleston family graveyard, I discovered a mysterious third brother who was conspicuously absent from the graves.
+While researching Watnall Hall's Rolleston family graveyard, I discovered a mysterious third brother called Henry who was conspicuously absent from the graves.
 He is mentioned in early census records as a child but then disappears from the family records for over 60 years until his death in 1924.

 So what happened to him and why the mystery?